bojosteph/bojosteph.github.io/_posts/2019-05-12-rails_portfolio_project.markdown

 ```

 By validating on create  only .
-I can still edit my event . if I just put validate It will also affect me editing the particular event .
+I can still edit my event . if I just put validate It will also affect  editing the particular event .

 A user as planner can create an event . as a participant a user  can rsvp to an event and as a reviewer a user  can review an event

-I have added logic on my buttons on the  show page to allow a user to rsvp but the other button is not accessible until the user  rsvp .
+I have added some methods  on my buttons on the  show page to allow a user to rsvp but the other button is not accessible until the user  rsvp like edit , cancel rsvp  and review  the event  .
 I have to guard on some null or nill  values on my views and i find out using  .blank?
 Work better than nil?
 Or empty?

 ```
 <% unless @rsvp_event.blank? %>